rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Reading single molecules
 ========================

-The majority of the basic molecular functionality is found in module rdkit.Chem:
+The majority of the basic molecular functionality is found in module :api:`rdkit.Chem`:

 >>> from rdkit import Chem